esp-rs/std-training/book/src/04_7_reference.md

 Open-Drain-Output: Open Drain outputs switch between "disconnected" and "connected to ground".
 It is expected that some external resistor will weakly pull the line up to VCC.
 This type of output is designed to allow multiple devices to be connected together - the line is 'low' if any of the devices connected to the line drive it low.
 If two or more devices drive it low at the same time, no damage occurs (connecting Ground to Ground is safe).
 If none of them drive it low, the resistor will pull it high by default.

-Pull-Up-Input: A pin that is configured as pull-up input is set to VCC, as long as it is not overwritten by an external source.
-This setting prevents the pin from floating, which can cause noise in the system.
+Floating-Input: A pin where the external voltage applied can be read in software, as either a `1` (usually if the voltage is above some threshold voltage) or a `0` (if it isn't).
+The same warnings apply as per the 'Floating' state.

+Pull-Up-Input: Like a Floating-Input, except an internal 'pull-up' resistor weakly pulls the line up to VCC when nothing external is driving it down to Ground.
+Useful for reading buttons and other switches, as it saves you from needing an external resistor.

 ### Active high/low